Axl Rose: Early life

-Axl Rose was born William Bruce Rose Jr. in Lafayette, Indiana, the oldest child of Sharon Elizabeth (née Lintner), then 16 years old and still in high school, and William Bruce Rose, then 20 years old.
+Axl Rose was born William Bruce Rose Jr. in Lafayette, Indiana, the eldest child of Sharon Elizabeth (née Lintner), then 16, and William Bruce Rose, age 20.
 His father has been described as "a troubled and charismatic local delinquent," and the pregnancy was unplanned.
-His parents separated when Rose was approximately two years old, prompting his father to abduct and allegedly molest him before disappearing from Lafayette.
-His mother remarried Stephen L. Bailey, and changed her son's name to William Bruce Bailey.
-He has two younger siblings—a sister, Amy, and a half-brother, Stuart.
-As young children, both Rose and his siblings were regularly beaten.
-Until the age of 17, Rose believed Bailey was his natural father.
-He never met his biological father as an adult; William Rose Sr. was murdered in Marion, Illinois, in 1984 by a criminal acquaintance who was convicted even though the body was never recovered.
-Rose did not learn about the murder until years later.
+The couple separated when Rose was around two years old.
+His father abducted and allegedly molested him before disappearing from Lafayette.
+Rose's mother later married Stephen L. Bailey and changed her son's name to William Bruce Bailey.
+He has two younger siblings: a sister, Amy, and a half-brother, Stuart.
+Stuart Bailey later played guitar in several Los Angeles bands and worked as a music supervisor in Hollywood.

+Until age 17, Rose believed Bailey was his biological father.
+He never met William Rose Sr. as an adult; Rose Sr. was murdered in 1984 in Marion, Illinois, by a criminal acquaintance.
+Rose learned of the murder years later.
+Rose accused his stepfather of physically abusing the family and sexually abusing his sister.